Proper Noun

 • What is a Proper Noun?

-Word which is used to specify the name of people, places, objects or animals is known as a proper noun.
+Proper nouns are words which is used to specify the name of people, places, objects or animals.
 It is always capitalised in English as it is specialised and unique.
 For example, Bella, London, Earth, etc.

 Examples of Proper Noun